rails/rails/activejob/README.md

 end
 ```

-This works with any class that mixes in ActiveModel::GlobalIdentification, which
+This works with any class that mixes in GlobalID::Identification, which
 by default has been mixed into Active Record classes.